Best Euro account in the US 2026

 If you need an account to hold euros, and want to make it easier to spend your euro balance, you might want to consider opening an account with a provider like Wise or Revolut.
 You’ll get a debit card you can use to spend from your balance, so all you need to do is add money to your account in the currency of your choice, and get started spending euros right away.

-• Wise account & card: Hold euros alongside 40+ other currencies, and spend any currency you hold for free with your linked Wise card.
-If you don’t have the currency you need, you can convert automatically with the mid-market rate and low fees from 0.41%
+• Wise account & card: Hold euros alongside 40+ other currencies, and spend any currency you hold for free with your linked Wise Multi-Currency Card.
+If you don’t have the currency you need, you can convert automatically with the mid-market rate and low fees from 0.57%

 • Revolut account & card: Hold dozens of currencies and spend around the world with no-fee currency conversion to your plan limit.
 Once you exhaust your plan limit you’ll pay a fair usage fee of 0.5% for conversion, plus there may be out of hours fees to pay, depending on when you’re using your card